Clef-0/FMM-Legacy/README.md

 # FMM (Foundation Mod Manager)
 Mod manager for Halo Online.
+Don't download this expecting all your old mods to work. (hint: they won't)

 ![Screenshot of FMM](https://vgy.me/uljH0n.png)

 ### To-do
 * Restructure so less things are in the Window class
 * Add threading so file transfers and installations can take place without locking up the program
-* HaloCafe integraton for easy mod downloads
+* HaloCafe integration for easy mod downloads

 ## Tutorials
 ### Make your mods compatible